 Also, please note that Tough Coat can be more visible on dark colors in particular.
 Should you decide to use it and streaking occur, you can simply apply the paint over top and leave it as is.
 A nice thin coat of our Natural color in the Stain and Finishing Oil can be a lot more forgiving on darker colors.

 My front door is in direct sunlight.
 Will my color fade?

 We manufacture our paint with the highest quality, finely ground, natural mineral pigment and that means you will not get a better depth of color or coverage from any other paint.
 Because we use real mineral pigments, our paint is also naturally UV resistant and your color will not fade over time!

 We hope this helps you to go give your door a fresh new look.
-Fusion Mineral Paint has hundreds of gorgeous colours to choose from to help you paint it beautiful!
+With the introduction of easy paint recipes in the brand new Fusion Fan Deck, there are now more than 100 gorgeous colours to choose fromto help you paint it beautiful!